smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 3. The somewhat limited set of OpCon/xps IBM i job master record parameters can be used to override the stored values of the captured job.
-4. LSAM Dynamic Variables can be predefined so that a job\'s attributes can be automatically modified just before the LSAM actually submits the job, usually depending on circumstances that are present at the moment the job will execute.
+4. LSAM Dynamic Variables can be predefined so that a job's attributes can be automatically modified just before the LSAM actually submits the job, usually depending on circumstances that are present at the moment the job will execute.
     a.
-The LSAM\'s SETDYNVAR command can be used in a predecessor job in the OpCon/xps schedule, or as a pre-run command on the RUNCAPJOB job.
-In this case, it becomes possible to apply OpCon/xps variables to the SETDYNVAR command line, so that OpCon/xps properties can be communicated to the LSAM for use in redefining a job\'s parameters.
+The LSAM's SETDYNVAR command can be used in a predecessor job in the OpCon/xps schedule, or as a pre-run command on the RUNCAPJOB job.
+In this case, it becomes possible to apply OpCon/xps variables to the SETDYNVAR command line, so that OpCon/xps properties can be communicated to the LSAM for use in redefining a job's parameters.
     b.
 Other types of Dynamic Variables defined in the LSAM master file can be used to retrieve and apply IBM i environmental values to almost any aspect of the captured job.